gyscos/coinched/api.md

 # Group Public
 These methods can be called without a player ID.

+## GET /help
+Returns an help message with the available API endpoints.

++ Response 404 (applicatiion/json)

 ## POST /join
 Attempt to join a new game.
 Will block until a party is found.